-Normal Steering Sensitivity (0% exponential): In this illustration, the steering servo's travel (and with it, the steering motion of the model's front wheels) corresponds precisely with the steering wheel.
-The ranges are exaggerated for illustrative purposes.
+Normal Steering Sensitivity (0% exponential):

+In this illustration, the steering servo's travel (and with it, the steering motion of the model's front wheels) corresponds precisely with the steering wheel The ranges are exaggerated for illustrative purposes.

-Decreased Steering Sensitivity (Negative Exponential): By turning the Multi-Function knob clockwise, the steering sensitivity of the model will be decreased.
+Decreased Steering Sensitivity (Negative Exponential):

+By turning the Multi-Function knob clockwise, the steering sensitivity of the model will be decreased.
 Note that a relatively large amount of steering wheel travel results in a smaller amount of servo travel.
-The farther you turn the knob, the more pronounced the effect becomes.
-Decreased steering sensitivity may be helpful when driving on lowtraction surfaces, when driving at high speed, or on tracks that favor sweeping turns where gentle steering inputs are required.
-The ranges are exaggerated for illustrative purposes.
+The farther you turn the knob, the more for illustrative purposes.